GRDigital/hobo/book/src/getting-started.md

 		.component(counter_value)
 		.with(move |&counter_div| counter_div
 			.child(cmp::button()
+				.class(css::style!(
+					.& { // .& is replaced with "current" class name, similar to SASS or styled-components css::padding_horizontal!(16 px), // shortcut for padding-left and padding-right css::background_color!(css::color::PALEVIOLETRED),
+					}

+					.&:hover {
+						css::background_color!(css::color::GREEN),
+					}
+				))
 				.text("increment")
 				.on_click(move |_| *counter_div.get_cmp::<Mutable<i32>>().lock_mut() += 1)
 			)
-			.add_child(cmp::button() // same as .child but non-chaining .text("decrement")
+			.add_child(cmp::button() // same as .child but non-chaining
+				// since this style is identical to the one above it - the class will be reused
+				// to avoid copypasting - the button generating code can be moved into a function or maybe just the code that defines the style
+				.class(css::style!(
+					.& {
+						css::padding_horizontal!(16 px),
+						css::background_color!(css::color::PALEVIOLETRED),
+					}

+					.&:hover {
+						css::background_color!(css::color::GREEN),
+					}
+				))
+				.text("decrement")
 				.on_click(move |_| *counter_div.get_cmp::<Mutable<i32>>().lock_mut() -= 1)
 			)